King of Malaysia: Yang di-Pertuan Agong Scholarship

-The Yang di-Pertuan Agong Scholarship (Malay: Biasiswa Yang di-Pertuan Agong or Biasiswa Yang Di-Pertuan Agong (BYDPA)), also known as the King's Scholarship, is a prestigious scholarship in Malaysia offered by the Yang di-Pertuan Agong and implemented by the Malaysian Public Service Department (JPA) since 2000, following the decision of the Prime Minister on 3 November 2004 and the approval of the Conference of Rulers on 16 March 2005; it recognizes candidates with extraordinary abilities to pursue postgraduate studies (Masters and PhD), especially in the fields of Science and Technology, with the first selection held on 29 September 2006.
+The Yang di-Pertuan Agong Scholarship (Malay: Biasiswa Yang di-Pertuan Agong (BYDPA)), also known as the King's Scholarship, is a prestigious scholarship in Malaysia offered by the Yang di-Pertuan Agong and implemented by the Malaysian Public Service Department (JPA) since 2000, following the decision of the Prime Minister on 3 November 2004 and the approval of the Conference of Rulers on 16 March 2005; it recognizes candidates with extraordinary abilities to pursue postgraduate studies (Masters and PhD), especially in the fields of Science and Technology, with the first selection held on 29 September 2006.
 The 10th Yang di-Pertuan Agong awarded, the Yang di-Pertuan Agong Scholarship for the first time, to ten outstanding students to pursue postgraduate studies at high-ranking world universities.
 The award of scholarships was held at the Istana Negara in conjunction with the Independence Day celebrations and the Conference of Rulers.
 Recipients introduced at a special ceremony involving Malaysian royalty and the Prime Minister; as of 17 July 2024, 212 Malaysian citizens have received the scholarship (107 PhD and 105 Master's), with applicants required to be Malaysian citizens under 35 years of age as of 1 January of the offering year, and eligible fields of study including Science, Technology, Economy, Law, and Islamic Finance, while eligible institutions include major public universities such as University of Malaya (UM), University of Science Malaysia (USM), National University of Malaysia (UKM), University of Putra Malaysia (UPM), and University of Technology Malaysia (UTM).